 We work aggressively to make opportunities for patients to receive a kidney transplant.
 When national kidney transplant rules changed the criteria for who could receive kidneys from patients with type A2 blood, we prepared ahead of time.
 This preparation allowed us to help more patients receive transplants as soon as possible.

 Here is what we did:

 Patients with the rare type B blood take longer to match.
 In December 2014, the Organ Procurement and Transplantation Network (OPTN) changed its longstanding national policy about who can receive a deceased donor kidney.
 The new policy allows A2 kidneys to be transplanted into type B patients.
 A2 organs have more flexibility in their compatibility with other blood types.

 When we learned that OPTN was considering a change, we evaluated our entire list of type B patients.
 By the time the new rules went into effect, we had listed patients to receive an A2 kidney whenever it was appropriate.

 Between December 2014 and July 2015, our center was extremely busy.
 Our team was thrilled to be able to provide so many transplants to our patients.

-Of the 250 kidney transplantation centers in the United States today, just 10 percent offer A2 to B transplants, helping to save more lives.
+Of the 244 kidney transplantation centers in the United States today, as identified by the National Kidney Center, just 10 percent offer A2 to B transplants, helping to save more lives.
 We are proud to be among that 10 percent.

 For additional information about our kidney transplant program or to speak to someone about becoming a living kidney donor, please call 1-410-328-5408 or 1-800-492-5538.